pulp/pulp/docs/dev-guide/contributing/building.rst

 release build process in koji.
 If a release build is performed with Jenkins you will still need to sign the rpms and manually push them to the final location on fedorapeople.

-Pulp has some helper scripts in the
-`pulp-ci/ci <https://github.com/pulp/pulp-ci/tree/master/ci>`_ directory to assist
-with builds.
-These wrapper scripts call `tito <https://github.com/dgoodwin/tito>`_ and `koji <https://fedoraproject.org/wiki/Koji>`_ to do the actual tagging and build work.
+Pulp utilizes an ansible based tool called obal `obal <https://github.com/theforeman/obal>`_ to assist with builds.
+These scripts call `tito <https://github.com/dgoodwin/tito>`_ and `koji <https://fedoraproject.org/wiki/Koji>`_ to do the actual tagging and build work.

-Both packages are in Fedora and EPEL so you should not need to install from source.
+Both tito and koji are in Fedora and EPEL so you should not need to install from source.
 Technically you do not need to ever call these scripts directly.
 However, some familiarity with both tito and koji is good, especially when debugging build issues.
+Obal can be installed from pip: ``pip install obal``.

 What you will need
 ^^^^^^^^^^^^^^^^^^